aReinoso007/CT-projects/Prompts.md

     D - 4
     ]
 based on these topics [
-   Apollo Client
-   URQL
+   Defining queries using URQL
-   Apollo provider
-   Setting up apollo with React
+   useQuery Hook from apollo
+   query params and consumption with apollo
 ]

 all these applied to react with typescript give me 2 coding exercises with the following structure: